sigmaSd/PwaIt/README.md

 **deno fresh project:**

 - Run the script inside the project root directory
-- Add the needed header in one of your entry routes for example `routs/index.tsx` or `routes/_app.tsx`
+- Add the needed manifest link + script in one of your entry routes for example `routs/index.tsx` or `routes/_app.tsx`

 ```jsx